-Global Upside helps you expand business in the UK by providing talent acquisition, human resources, accounting, payroll, tax, incorporation, and professional employer organization (PEO)/employer of record (EOR) services.
-Our comprehensive offerings create an end-to-end solution to help you establish your business and optimize your operations, all while maintaining compliance with UK laws and regulations.
+Global Upside helps you expand your business in the UK by providing talent acquisition, human resources, accounting, payroll, tax, incorporation, and professional employer organization (PEO)/employer of record (EOR) services.
+Our comprehensive offerings create an end-to-end solution that helps you establish your business and optimize your operations, all while maintaining compliance with UK laws and regulations.

 The hiring and incorporation processes in the UK are often complex, time-consuming, and involve numerous legal and compliance challenges.
-Global Upside simplifies this process and lifts the compliance burden for your business.
+Global Upside simplifies these processes and lifts the compliance burden from your business.
 Our teams have the experience and expertise required to help you establish a legal entity in the UK.
 We also offer PEO/EOR solutions to companies interested in hiring employees quickly, without setting up a legal entity in the country.

-Situated off the northwest coast of Europe, the United Kingdom is a country comprising the island of Great Britain – which includes Scotland, Wales, and England.
+Situated off the northwest coast of Europe, the United Kingdom is a sovereign state that includes England, Scotland, Wales, and Northern Ireland.
 London, the capital city of England, is a dominant international financial center and rates amongst the world’s best cities for business.
 With a population of over 66 million, the UK is a major center for the global economy.

-- UK ranks as the 7th largest economy in the world in terms of nominal GDP.
+- The UK ranks as the 7th largest economy in the world in terms of nominal GDP

-- UK ranks as the 2nd largest economy in Europe in terms of the GDP
+- The UK ranks as the 2nd largest economy in Europe in terms of the GDP

-- Manufacturing costs are low and the tax environment is favorable
+- Manufacturing costs in the UK are low and the tax environment is favorable

-- Corruption rate is low and the government practices are transparent
+- The corruption rate is low is low in the UK and the government practices are transparent

 A representative office, also known as a branch, is not a discrete legal entity and is the mere presence of an overseas office.
 It is comparatively easier and less expensive to form a branch.
 The parent company is accountable for all the relevant debts of the company.